 Roman is a variety that grows best in containers and hanging baskets, making it a favorite edible, ornamental fruit.

 There are many varieties of strawberries available.
-For gardening success, select one that performs well in containers and is suited to your growing zone.
+For gardening success, select one that performs well in containers and is suited to your growing zone (also known as plant hardiness zone).

 General Strawberry Planting and Care Instructions